xcode-actions/swift-sh/Readme.md

 # Installation

 ```
-brew install swift-sh
+brew install xcode-actions/tap/swift-sh
 ```
+The current official `swift-sh` formula is outdated as the original author stopped maintaining it.

 Or you can build manually using `swift build`.

-Installation results in a single executable called `swift-sh`, the `swift` executable will call this (provided it is in your `PATH`) when you type:
+Installation results in a single executable called `swift-sh`, the `swift` executable will call this (provided it is in your `PATH`) when you type: `swift sh`.
-`swift sh`.

 We actively support both Linux and Mac and will support Windows as soon as it is possible to do so.

 # Usage